davengeo/learning-two/README.md

 # learning-two

-A Clojure library designed to ... well, that part is up to you.
+Different katas with the aim to learn

 ## Usage

-FIXME
+no needed

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 David Navarro

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.